Wyastone Leys

 Wyastone Leys is a country house estate and Grade II listed building situated near Ganarew, in the southwestern corner of The Doward, in Herefordshire, England.
 The house and estate has also been known as The Leys or Lays House.
 It is located 2 mi from Monmouth and 8 mi from Ross-on-Wye.
-The house is in close proximity to the River Wye and less than 50 m from the county boundary between Herefordshire and Monmouthshire.
+The house is in close proximity to the River Wye and less than 50 m from the Welsh border.

 The house and its surrounding buildings are now occupied by Nimbus Records, who were the first producers of compact discs in the UK.
 In the woodland of Little Doward Hill above the house, the Forestry Commission planted, in 1959, a pattern of trees with contrasting foliage in the shape of the letters ER, to mark the Coronation of Queen Elizabeth II.